niplav/site/life_improvements_2030.md

-*	Around 2024/2025 there was another craze around molecular nanotechnology, following the development of AlphaFold3, but completely solving the second 80% of the problem have proven more difficult than imagined – distributional shift has shown to reduce performance in molecules that have structures vastly different from biological ones.
+*	Around 2024/2025 there was another craze around molecular nanotechnology, following the development of AlphaFold3, but completely solving the second 80% of the problem have proven more difficult than imagined—distributional shift has shown to reduce performance in molecules that have structures vastly different from biological ones.
 *	Relatedly, it looks like